-This course examines theoretical and empirical issues regarding international monetary arrangements.
+This course examines theoretical and empirical issues regarding international macroeconomics.
 Topics include the determinants of the international balance of payments, theories of foreign exchange rate determination, fixed versus flexible exchange rate regimes and the efficacy of monetary and fiscal policies under such regimes.
-The course also examines the theories of optimum currency areas, dollarization and currency boards.
 1 Credit